 Consider these analogies.
 Some of us are left-handed instead of right-handed, but that does not make either of us wrong.
 That’s just how we turned out.
 We have a two-party political system in this country.
 If one chooses to be a Democrat instead of a Republican, that does not make them wrong.
 It’s their choice.
 It is the same with our sexuality.
 Which sex we direct our carnal interests to is either a choice or just how we happened to turn out.
 People in the world all have different desires and interests.
 Why do we all have to do the same things?
 Everybody does not want to be married and raise a family.
 Those who do choose to make babies in the traditional manner are required to go the male-female route, but those of us who are not interested in procreation don’t need to be with the opposite sex, if that is not to our liking.
 In fact, with all the artificial methods available to us now, men and women don’t even have to have actual intercourse with each other in order to conceive.

-Many humans contend that we all should stay with our own kind.
-Why don’t they apply that notion to gender then?
+There are racial bigots who contend that we all should stay with our own kind.
+Why doesn’t everyone apply that notion to gender then?
 Maybe men should cohabitate only with other men and women only with women.
 The etched-in-stone proclamation that every man and woman on earth are obligated to have sexual relationships only with the opposite sex is completely arbitrary and elitist.
 I am so sick of that tired, stupid and pointless defense of heterosexuality that “God made Adam and Eve, not Adam and Steve.”
-That statement is no more valid than if someone says, “Mother Goose created Jack and Jill, not Jack and Bill.“ The fact of the matter is, God did make Adam and Steve, Adam and Yves, and Madam and Eve, too!
+That statement is no more valid than if someone says, “Mother Goose created Jack and Jill, not Jack and Bill.“ The fact of the matter is, it is Man, not God, who created Adam and Eve, but God did make Adam and Steve, Adam and Yves, and Madam and Eve, too!
 These people don’t seem to realize, or care, that they are basing their entire case on a myth.
 Any intelligent, logical person knows that Adam and Eve were not real people.
 (Check out my For the Bible Tells Me So blog, if you need convincing.)
 It’s all made up.
 So if there never were any Adam and Eve, how do they justify their position then?
 What else do you have for me?

 Some people argue that homosexuality is a “crime/sin against Nature” and “an abomination against God” and all that other judgmental rhetoric.
 If everyone would come to the realization that sexual relations can occur for purposes other than actual procreation, then they would see that it doesn’t matter with whom one has sex.
 Deeming homosexuality to be wrong is being judgmental and unfair besides.
 If I don’t intend to make a baby with a woman, then how can it be wrong for me to have recreational sex with a man?
 My not wanting to have non-procreative sex with a woman is my prerogative.

 Since the Almighty Creator is responsible for all Its creations, why can’t everyone accept the fact that homosexuals are also God’s plan and we are put here for a useful purpose, just like everyone else?
-Consider, too, that this planet would be more overcrowded than it already is, if it weren’t for the non-breeders that keep the population under manageable control.
+I think that God knows exactly what It’s doing.
+Why are they questioning It?
+Consider that this planet would be more overcrowded than it already is, if it weren’t for the non-breeders that keep the population under manageable control.
 That’s an important function right there, although I‘ve never heard an antigay advocate acknowledge that fact.
 Maybe they think that it’s too insignificant a point to mention, or they probably never even thought of it.
 I don’t take anything for granted.

 Although we know that single gay people and couples do have children on a regular basis by whatever means, they are always planned and wanted.
 We are not the ones that have multiple children indiscriminately with no aforethought a lot of the time.
 It’s these thoughtless, irresponsible, heterosexual breeders that are most contributing to the overpopulation of the world, not we gays.
 It’s not the children of gays who are suffering from starvation and pestilence in Third World countries.
 But we are the ones that some people want to prevent from making families.
 We also set the standards for aesthetic good taste.
 I mean, would you let some het decorate your summer cottage on Fire Island?